wtharden3/server-practice/README.md

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Windows 10

+npm
+node
+express

+#### dev-dependencies

+nodemon (locally or in the project)

 ### Installing

 * How/where to download your program
-*Any modifications neede to be made to files/folders
+* Any modifications neede to be made to files/folders

 ### Executing program